andrewcooke/pytyp/pytyp.rst

 However, the attributes associated with an object are not fixed — it is possible to modify objects through various mechanisms (including meta-classes and direct manipulation of the underlying dictionaries) — and the language runtime does not use the object's class to guide execution [#]_.
-Instead, each operation succeeds or fails depending on whether any necessary attribute is present on the instance in question.
+Instead, **each operation succeeds or fails depending on whether any necessary attribute is present on the instance in question**.

-Even so, the notion that an instance's type is its class, and that this describes how it will behave, is very useful in practice — experienced Python programmers still describe the behaviour of programs in terms of types and classes.
-This is because Python's extreme flexibility, although useful and powerful, is rarely exploited.
+Even so, the notion that an instance's type is its class, and that this describes how it will behave, is very useful in practice: experienced Python programmers still describe the behaviour of programs in terms of types and classes.
+This is because Python's extreme flexibility, although useful and powerful, is rarely exploited to the full.

 .. [#] Except for immutable types, which exist partly so that the implementation *can* make such an assumption and so operate more